How to Reduce Support Tickets Without Burning Out Your IT Team

 Why Most Efforts to Reduce Support Tickets Fail

 The most common response to high ticket volume is to add agents, tighten SLAs, or automate the current workflow.
-None of these approaches address the structural reasons the tickets are being generated in the first place.
-When the root causes are not addressed, volume returns to its previous level within weeks of any surface-level intervention.
+None of these address the structural reasons tickets are being generated.
+When root causes are not addressed, volume returns within weeks of any surface-level intervention.

 Adding agents scales the response to avoidable demand rather than eliminating it.
 Tightening SLAs makes the team faster at processing the same volume.
 Automating broken workflows produces broken automation at higher speed.
-In practice, the teams that achieve sustainable ticket reduction do the opposite of these instincts: they spend time understanding why tickets are being generated before making any changes to how they are handled.
+The teams that achieve sustainable ticket reduction do the opposite.
+They spend time understanding why tickets are being generated before changing how they are handled.

 The deflection opportunity

-The starting point for any sustainable ticket reduction programme is a contact reason analysis: a breakdown of the top 20 contact types by volume across 12 months of ticket data.
-In most ANZ mid-market IT operations, this analysis reveals that 30 to 40% of total volume comes from contact types that are predictable, repetitive, and preventable with the right combination of self-service, automation, and upstream process changes.
+The starting point for any ticket reduction programme is a contact reason analysis.
+Break down the top 20 contact types by volume across 12 months of ticket data.
+In most ANZ mid-market IT operations, this reveals that 30 to 40% of total volume comes from contact types that are predictable, repetitive, and preventable.

 Five Structural Ways to Reduce Support Tickets